-20. Lead Cllrs
+21. Lead Cllrs

-- These can be appointed by Council and advise, support, are a critical friend to the member of staff responsible for an area of work or a project and inform other Cllrs of progress. - 2 A lead Cllr provides a strategic overview. - 3 These roles are not decision makers.

-21. The role of the Leader of the Council
+- 1 These can be appointed by Council and advise, support, are a critical friend to the member of staff responsible for an area of work or a project and inform other Cllrs of progress. - 2 A lead Cllr provides a strategic overview. - 3 These roles are not decision makers. - 4 Lead Cllrs are the predominant (but not exclusive) political voice of the Council for that specific area of work and are expected to be present alongside the lead staff member at Council or committee meetings, particularly for key decisions.